 A sample-based survey doesn’t make sense in this environment.
 One happy customer from a smaller deal size doesn’t represent the wants and needs of another larger, more complex deal.

 This is why we encourage B2B organizations to focus less on the Net Promoter Score itself, and more on metrics that truly matter: like revenue coverage.

 When it comes to your B2B experience program, instead of ‘What % of our customers are currently collecting regular feedback from?’ you must ask yourself ‘What % of our revenue are we currently collecting regular feedback from?’

 We recommend to our customers that you aim to collect customer feedback from 80% of your revenue base each quarter.

 Armed with the knowledge that 80% of your revenue base is either a detractor, passive, or promoter, your frontline sales and success teams are able to improve relationships and tackle churn risks for the majority of business.
 They're able to build a healthy revenue base.

 The widget below in the CustomerGauge dashboard visualizes this perfectly.
 Users of the dashboard have knowledge of how much revenue is at risk, how much is passive, how much is safe, and, importantly, how much is unaccounted for.

 Anything in the unaccounted-for column is a big worry.
 That’s how you get blindsided by your largest customer leaving for a competitor, with no opportunity to rebuild the relationship.

 We have a great story on this subject from Alchemista who lost their largest customer and didn’t see it coming.
 After implementing some of our B2B CX best practices they moved to 100% customer retention.

 The bottom line?
-For us in B2B, representative sample-size studies are not what unlocks truly actionable insights.
-You must collect feedback and check-in with each of your customers regularly—with a focus on the most valuable ones.
+For us in B2B, representative sample-size studies are not what unlock truly actionable insights.
+You must collect feedback and check in with each of your customers regularly—with a focus on the most valuable ones.

 3 Voice of Customer Best Practices When Acting on Feedback